shabpompeiano/shabpompeiano/README.md

 ## 🚀 Welcome to My GitHub!

 Hi there! <br>I’m Cesare, and I’m passionate about untangling the complexities of technology and making them simple, intuitive, and impactful.
-With one and a half years of experience pushing innovation in large organizations, I’m ready to embark on a new adventure!
+With two years of experience pushing innovation in large organizations, I’m now focused on driving meaningful GenAI solutions in my current role.

 <br>